Wednesday, September 12, 2012

 Aaron acquiesces without much of a fight.
 However, Aaron is not going to abandon Yahweh, so he plays politician and gives the people what they want while proclaiming this new calf as God.
 He’s trying to please the people and not get in too much trouble with God.
 Then there is the prototypical politician answer when confronted by Moses.

-.
+“So I told them, 'Whoever has any gold jewelry, take it off.'
+Then they gave me the gold, and I threw it into the fire, and out came this calf!"
+(Ex.
+32:24).
 He will not take responsibility for his place this sin, even blaming his actions on an uncontrolled miracle.
 Aaron is perhaps the worst in this whole scenario because he will not take sides.
 He is leading to please everybody instead standing for what he knows is right.

 Idolatry is alive and well.
 In our lives, we can so quickly start trying to ask God to share space.
 We can use religion as a means to control instead of to serve.
 We can try to tame God and tell Him what He does and doesn’t do.
 God will not be contained.
 He will not share space.
 He will not be tamed.
 C.S.
 Lewis sums it up brilliantly in The Lion, the Witch, and the Wardrobe talking about Aslan,